Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 #### slideViewerTileDirectoryRoot

 This is the root directory on the server filesystem where the slide viewer "tiles" should be served from.
 It is commonly a URL that is redirected through Apache to request files from the server.
-For more information on Slide viewer, see [Using Slide Viewer with OpenAnnotate](https://github.com/tsgrp/OpenAnnotate/wiki/Using-Slide-Viewer-with-OpenAnnotate).
+For more information on Slide viewer, see [Using Slide Viewer with Alfresco Enterprise Viewer](https://github.com/tsgrp/OpenAnnotate/wiki/Using-Slide-Viewer-with-OpenAnnotate).

 Default Value: `http://localhost:8080/OpenAnnotate/images/seadragon/`